-Students who fall below the academic standard of 3.0 GPA, only 2 courses with C or lower, or grades of B or better in all foundation courses are suspended.
+Students who fall below the academic standard of 3.0 GPA are suspended.
 Students on academic suspension receive a letter from the Registrar informing them of their suspension and providing directions on how to appeal.
 See Sample Academic Suspension Letter.
 Students who fall below the financial aid standard of satisfactory academic progress are suspended and receive a letter from the Director of Financial Aid providing direction on how to appeal their suspension.
 See Sample Financial Aid Suspension Letter.
 Appeals are reviewed and acted upon by the Academic Standing Committee.